entando/entando-docs/vuepress/docs/next/tutorials/compose/content-tutorial.md

 -   `Save`: The content is saved in a `Draft` version.

--   `Save and Continue`: The content is saved as a draft version and the editable form is displayed.
+-   `Save and Continue`: The content is saved in a `Draft` version and the editable form is displayed.

 -   `Save and Approve`: The content is saved, approved, and ready for use in an application.